justenPalmer/project-society-blog/lack-of-attention.md

 # Lack of Attention - The Innovation Killer

 Innovation is broken.
+Don't believe me?
+Some of the most prominent investors in technology share this opinion [[1]](https://foundersfund.com/the-future/) [[2]](https://www.nationalreview.com/2011/10/end-future-peter-thiel/).

 I’m not talking about incremental technological improvements.
 Room-sized supercomputers have been miniaturized into our pockets — but the transistor is still the core technology.
-I'm not the only one talking about this, some of the most prominent investors in technology share this opinion [1](https://foundersfund.com/the-future/) [2](https://www.nationalreview.com/2011/10/end-future-peter-thiel/).

 Transformative technological advancement has been stalled for over 40 years.
 The last major technological breakthrough in the kitchen was the microwave — and that was released to the public in the 1950s.
 We’re still heating with electrical resistors, flying through the air with jet turbines, and moving our goods with combustion engines.

 > “We wanted flying cars, instead we got 140 characters.”
 > — Peter Thiel